Research and data are essential to evidence-based solutions

 Urging action to address gun violence

-CHA has a long record of advocacy efforts in partnership with other health care and faith-based organizations aimed at reducing gun violence.
+CHA has a long record of advocacy efforts in partnership with other health care and faith-based organizations regarding gun violence.
 The efforts include calling on Congress to:

 - Ban the purchase and sale of assault weapons.